Thertzlor/Revenant/wiki/Profile_Overview.md

 local b = a.key
 a.config = {extends = "ProfileA"}

-b.m4 = { "button", type="link" }
+b.m4 = { type="link", "button"}

 a.library = {
    button = { "b" }
 }

 ```
-Here both profiles define a library macro called "button" but, you will notice that on ProfileB both m3 and m4 output `b`, an important difference from regular inheritance; If profileA had defined its "button" macro as a binding on a key, the link macro on `m3` would still reference this variant of the macro and output "a" and ignore the newer "button" macro on the child profile.
+Here both profiles define a library macro called "button", "a" on ProfileA and "b" on ProfileB but, you will notice that on ProfileB *both* the inherited m3 button and m4 output `b`, an important difference from regular inheritance;
+If profileA had defined its "button" macro as a binding on a key, the link macro on `m3` would still reference this variant of the macro and output "a" and ignore the newer "button" macro on the child profile.

 # Advanced